-The Extension Plant Pathology program at Montana State University focuses on diseases of economic importance in Montana as well as issues faced in the home landscape.
+The Extension Field Crop Pathology program at Montana State University focuses on economic diseases that challenge field crop production in Montana, as well as issues faced in the home landscape.

-We provide plant pest identification through the Schutter Diagnostic Lab and seed testing services for pulse crops through the Regional Pulse Crop Diagnostic Laboratory (http://plantsciences.montana.edu/pulsecropdiagnosticlab/):

-To achieve these goals we are involved in national and regional collaborative efforts including the National Plant Diagnostic Networkand Great Plains Diagnostic Network.
-These federally funded programs assist us by providing funding for critical equipment and supplies for diagnostics, educational training opportunities, IT resources, and opportunities to communicate with diagnosticians and researchers in other states.
+We provide plant disease and pest identification for agricultural crops, as well as horticultural plants through the Schutter Diagnostic Laboratory and seed testing services for pulse crops through the Regional Pulse Crop Diagnostic Laboratory.
+We are involved in national and regional collaborative efforts including the National Plant Diagnostic Network and Great Plains Diagnostic Network.
+These federally funded programs assist us by providing funding for critical equipment and supplies for diagnostics, education training opportunities, IT resources, and opportunities to communicate with diagnosticians and researchers in other states.